Light-emitting diode: Other applications

-The light from LEDs can be modulated very quickly so they are used extensively in optical fiber and free space optics communications.
+The light from LEDs can be modulated very quickly so they are used extensively in optical fiber and free-space optics communications.
 This includes remote controls, such as for television sets, where infrared LEDs are often used.
 Opto-isolators use an LED combined with a photodiode or phototransistor to provide a signal path with electrical isolation between two circuits.
 This is especially useful in medical equipment where the signals from a low-voltage sensor circuit (usually battery-powered) in contact with a living organism must be electrically isolated from any possible electrical failure in a recording or monitoring device operating at potentially dangerous voltages.
-An optoisolator also lets information be transferred between circuits that do not share a common ground potential.
+An opto-isolator also lets information be transferred between circuits that do not share a common ground potential.

 Many sensor systems rely on light as the signal source.
 LEDs are often ideal as a light source due to the requirements of the sensors.
 The Nintendo Wii's sensor bar uses infrared LEDs.
 Pulse oximeters use them for measuring oxygen saturation.
 Some flatbed scanners use arrays of RGB LEDs rather than the typical cold-cathode fluorescent lamp as the light source.
 Having independent control of three illuminated colors allows the scanner to calibrate itself for more accurate color balance, and there is no need for warm-up.
 Further, its sensors only need be monochromatic, since at any one time the page being scanned is only lit by one color of light.

 Since LEDs can also be used as photodiodes, they can be used for both photo emission and detection.
 This could be used, for example, in a touchscreen that registers reflected light from a finger or stylus.
 Many materials and biological systems are sensitive to, or dependent on, light.
 Grow lights use LEDs to increase photosynthesis in plants, and bacteria and viruses can be removed from water and other substances using UV LEDs for sterilization.
 LEDs of certain wavelengths have also been used for light therapy treatment of neonatal jaundice and acne.

-UV LEDs, with spectra range of 220 nm to 395 nm, have other applications, such as water/air purification, surface disinfection, glue curing, free-space non-line-of-sight communication, high performance liquid chromatography, UV curing dye printing, phototherapy (295nm Vitamin D, 308nm Excimer lamp or laser replacement), medical/ analytical instrumentation, and DNA absorption.
+UV LEDs, with spectra range of 220 nm to 395 nm, have other applications, such as water/air purification, surface disinfection, glue curing, free-space non-line-of-sight communication, high performance liquid chromatography, UV curing dye printing, phototherapy (295 nm Vitamin D, 308 nm Excimer lamp or laser replacement), medical/ analytical instrumentation, and DNA absorption.

 LEDs have also been used as a medium-quality voltage reference in electronic circuits.
 The forward voltage drop (about 1.7 V for a red LED or 1.2V for an infrared) can be used instead of a Zener diode in low-voltage regulators.
 Red LEDs have the flattest I/V curve above the knee.
 Nitride-based LEDs have a fairly steep I/V curve and are useless for this purpose.
 Although LED forward voltage is far more current-dependent than a Zener diode, Zener diodes with breakdown voltages below 3 V are not widely available.